-The daughter of a friend of mine recently left university and entered into the world of work, taking on a temporary office job.
+The daughter of a friend of mine recently left university and entered the work world, taking on a temporary office job.
 At the end of her first week at work, she phoned home in tears.
-‘It’s horrible,’ she complained to her mother, ‘there’s no time to do anything else.
+"It’s horrible," she complained to her mother.
+"There’s no time to do anything else.
 I’m so tired when I get home in the evenings that all I can do is watch TV.
 And then I have to get up early the next morning and do it all again!
-If this is what work is like, I don’t want to spend my whole life doing it!’
+If this is what work is like, I don’t want to spend my whole life doing it!"

-We take it for granted that work must be a major part of our lives—in fact, for many people, it's the primary aspect of our lives.
-We define ourselves, and other people, by our job roles—‘So what do you do?’—and measure our happiness in terms of how successful we are in these roles.
-Forty hours a week, 48 weeks a year, for up to 50 years—not including traveling time, and the time we spend resting and recovering from the exertions of our working lives.
+We take it for granted that work must be a major part of our lives.
+In fact, for many of us, it's the primary aspect of our lives.
+We define ourselves and others by our job roles—‘So what do you do?’—and measure our happiness in terms of how successful we are in these roles.
+Forty hours a week, 48 weeks a year, for up to 50 years—not including travel time, and the time we spend resting and recovering from the exertions of our working lives.

 Is this really what we were born for?
 Is this really what life should be about?